-Criteria Indicators / Guidance 2.1 There is Indicators: compliance with all applicable local, 2.1.1 (C) The unit of certification complies with relevant legal requirements. national and 2.1.2 A documented system for ensuring legal compliance, including by ratified contracted third parties, recruitment agencies, service providers and labour international laws c and regulations.
-Indicators / Guidance contractors, is implemented.
-This system has a means to track changes to the law. and regulations. , n 2.1.3 Legal or authorised boundaries are clearly demarcated and visibly maintained, and there is no planting beyond these legal or authorised boundaries.
-6 Guidance for the JE: The JE as an organization should comply with all applicable local, national, and ratified international laws and regulations.
-The JE is responsible for monitoring and documenting compliance at the level of Group managers and Individual Producers. r The JE is responsible for keeping an overview of applicable local, national and ratified international laws and regulations publicly accessible and for keeping this up to date.
+Criteria Indicators / Guidance 2.1 There is Indicators: compliance with all applicable local, 2.1.1 (C) The unit of certification complies with relevant legal requirements. national and ratified 2.1.2 A documented system for ensuring legal compliance, including by contracted third parties, recruitment agencies, service providers and labour

+Criteria Indicators / Guidance international laws contractors, is implemented.
+This system has a means to track changes to the and regulations. law.
+2.1.3 Legal or authorised boundaries are clearly demarcated and visibly maintained, and there is no planting beyond these legal or authorised boundaries.
+Guidance for the JE: The JE as an organization should comply with all applicable local, national, and ratified international laws and regulations.
+The JE is responsible for monitoring and documenting compliance at the level of Group managers and Individual Producers.
+The JE is responsible for keeping an overview of applicable local, national and ratified international laws and regulations publicly accessible and for keeping this up to date.
 The JE shall notify its personnel, its committees, stakeholders, Group managers and Individual Producers in case of any changes.
-2.2 Third party 2 contractors 2.2.1 A list of contracted third-parties is maintained. providing 2 operational n 2.2.2 All contracts, including those for FFB supply, contain specific clauses on meeting applicable legal requirements, and this can be demonstrated by the third party. comply with legal 2 requirements.
+2.2 Third party contractors 2.2.1 A list of contracted third-parties is maintained. providing operational services and supplying labour, 2.2.2 All contracts, including those for FFB supply, contain specific clauses on meeting applicable legal requirements, and this can be demonstrated by the third party. comply with legal requirements.
 2.2.3 All contracts, including those for FFB supply, contain clauses disallowing child, forced and trafficked labour.
 Where young workers are employed, the contracts include a clause for their protection.
-6 Guidance for the JE: The JE is responsible for monitoring and documenting compliance at the level of Group managers and Individual Producers.
-2.3 All FFB supplies 2 from outside the 2.3.1 (C) For all directly sourced FFB, the mill requires: • Information on geo-location of FFB origins unit of certification are from legal Proof of the ownership status or the right/claim to the land by the grower/smallholder Where applicable, valid planting/operating/trading license, or is part sources. of a cooperative which allows the buying and selling of FFB. c 2.3.2 For all indirectly sourced FFB, the unit of certification obtains from the collection centres, agents or other intermediaries, the evidence as listed in Indicator.
-Guidance for the JE:
+Guidance for the JE: The JE is responsible for monitoring and documenting compliance at the level of Group managers and Individual Producers.
+2.3 All FFB supplies from outside the 2.3.1 (C) For all directly sourced FFB, the mill requires: Information on geo-location of FFB origins unit of certification are from legal Proof of the ownership status or the right/claim to the land by the grower/smallholder sources.
+Where applicable, valid planting/operating/trading license, or is part of a cooperative which allows the buying and selling of FFB.
+2.3.2 For all indirectly sourced FFB, the unit of certification obtains from the collection centres, agents or other intermediaries, the evidence as listed in Indicator.
+Guidance for the JE: L